mjdobbins12/bookmark_manager/README.md

 Browser sends get request to app
 Controller asks app for all bookmarks (app asks Bookmark class for Bookmark.all).
 Bookmark class retrieves all bookmarks and returns them to controller.
-Controller renders array of bookmarks to a webpage Controller sends webpage as response to user.
+Controller renders array of bookmarks to a webpage.
+Controller sends webpage as response to user.

 So this requires:
-  a Controller
+  a controller
   a Bookmark class
   a bookmark view